apache/avro/README.txt

  'ant jar' creates a jar in build/avro-X.X.jar
  'ant tar' makes a "release" with docs, jar, src, etc. in build/avro-X.X.tar.gz 'ant clean' removes all generated artifacts

+USING ECLIPSE

+To use Eclipse, use the "ant eclipse" target to trigger the generation of an Eclipse project.
+This project is automatically created by the ant-eclipse tool (see http://ant-eclipse.sourceforge.net/).
+Note that to build completely, you still have to use "ant", because the Eclipse project depends on some generated code.

+You should be able to run all the java tests in Eclipse, except for the InteropTest.
+There is a launcher in .eclipse_launchers, that should work if your checkout directory is "avro".